uf-mil/mil/Testing-Gateway.md

     ssh gatewayadmin@mil-com-gateway.ad.mil.ufl.edu

-If you are wearing your tinfoil hat, you can verify that the server's key fingerprint is `60:72:c3:75:d9:6d:23:67:95:44:04:2a:34:a7:e5:f8`.
+If you are wearing your tinfoil hat, you can verify that the server's key fingerprints are `60:72:c3:75:d9:6d:23:67:95:44:04:2a:34:a7:e5:f8` for ED25519 and `02:b7:15:04:ba:c2:91:6b:29:9c:d3:3c:c0:98:c9:d8` for RSA.
 This should not be required on the LAN unless some nefarious business is going on.
 If you don't already know the password for this device (most of you do), then you probably should not be connecting to it.